thunderbird89/esf/stories/story-david-v-goliath.md

 > "Repeat that, Seven."

 > "Mach 18, sir.
 Five contacts in tight formation, moving east across central Ukraine.
 But sir, that's impossible.
-Nothing moves that fast at atmospheric altitude."
+Nothing moves that fast at that altitude."

+> "Could be meteorites," Fedorov suggested.
+"Atmospheric entry, burning up."

+> "Negative, sir.
+Trajectory is too shallow, altitude is constant.
+And meteorites don't fly in formation."

+> "Electronic warfare?
+Ukrainian jamming?"

+Volkov studied his screen more carefully.

+> "Sir, if this is jamming, it's the most sophisticated spoofing I've ever seen.
+The contacts are maintaining perfect spacing, identical velocities.
+This looks like actual aircraft."

-> "Run full diagnostics on your equipment, Lieutenant.
-Report back in ten minutes."
+> "At Mach 18?
+Lieutenant, run full diagnostics on your equipment.
+This has to be a systems malfunction."

 Volkov initiated the diagnostic sequence, but his eyes remained fixed on the display.
 The five contacts were still there, still accelerating, now showing velocities that exceeded anything in his threat identification manual.
 As he watched, the formation crossed from western Ukraine to the Donbas region in less than four minutes.